Rush County Courthouse

 - When you bring the above information to the Prosecutor’s Office, a letter will be sent to the check writer.
 Our letter gives the check writer ten (10) days to make restitution.

-- If the restitution is not made you within ten (10) days of the mailing of OUR letter, OUR office will file Check Deception Charges against the check writer.
+- If the restitution is not made to you within ten (10) days of the mailing of OUR letter, OUR office will file Check Deception Charges against the check writer.

 Tips for accepting checks